cantikapf/IR-study-companion/_chapters/010-Introduction-to-IR/080-global-environment.md

 ## Creation of Environmental Institutions

-A key outcome of the 1968 UN Conference on the Human Environment was the creation of the United Nations Environment Programme (UNEP) in 1972.
-Headquartered in Nairobi, Kenya, UNEP coordinates the UN's environmental activities and implements environmental programs.
+A key outcome of the 1972 Stockholm Conference was the creation of the United Nations Environment Programme (UNEP), headquartered in Nairobi, Kenya.
+UNEP coordinates the UN's environmental activities and implements international environmental programs.

 The conference also spurred many national governments to establish their own environmental agencies and departments.
 For example, the United States formed the Environmental Protection Agency (EPA) in 1970, while the UK founded the Department of the Environment in 1971.
 These new agencies were tasked with researching environmental issues, monitoring pollution levels, and developing and enforcing environmental regulations at the domestic level.